narojkumar99/FancyAlertDialog-Android/README.md

 ##### Side Animation

 This animation let dialog enter screen from left and exit from right.
-You can add this animation to your dialog by using `.setAnimation(Animation.SIDE)`
+You can add this animations to your dialog by using `.setAnimation(Animation.SIDE)`

 ##### Slide Animation